How to switch business energy suppliers

 Currently in a contract with another supplier

-If you’re in a contract you must let your new supplier know your contract end date, they apply for your supply a few weeks before your end date which means you will usually start with your new supplier the day after your old contract ends.
+• If you’re in a contract, you must let your new supplier know your contract end date and apply for your supply a few weeks before your end date, which means you will usually start with your new supplier the day after your old contract ends.

-You can usually start looking for a new business energy supplier six months before your contract is due to end.
-You need to let your new supplier know your contract end date (so they can start supplying you at the right time).
+• You can usually start looking for a new business energy supplier six months before your contract ends.
+You must let your new supplier know your contract end date (so they can start supplying you at the right time).

 Found a new supplier and ready to switch?